caracalla/caracalla/README.md

 * [note-to-self](https://github.com/caracalla/note-to-self) - personal documentation

 ## Everything Else
-...is garbage and you shouldn't look at it.
+...is garbage and you shouldn't look at it 😃